realdah/simple-json-replay-server/README.md

 The request object can be defined as described in below table.

-You can define as many as mock data configs which map to the same path.
-Then, you can define more filtering rules which can narrow down the results.
+You can define more than one mock data which are mapping to the same path.
+And then, you should define different filtering rules which can narrow down the results.

-However, if more than one mock data match the same number of filtering criteria (for query/body, each key is consider as seperate criteria), we will not guarantee which one will return.
+However, if more than one mock data match the same number of filtering criteria (for query/body, each key is consider as seperate criteria), we will not guarantee which mock data will be returned.

 Key | Value | Optional | Description